Professional Pathways for Pursuing Gender Justice

 Cheryl co-chaired the United Nations Expert Group Meeting to draft UN Handbook for Legislation on Violence against Women.
 In 2021, she received the Arabella Babb Mansfield Award from the National Association of Women Lawyers and in 2014 she received the Myra Bradwell Award from the Minnesota Women Lawyers.
 In 2011, she was recognized by Newsweek magazine as one of 150 Women Who Shake the World.
 Former positions include Director of the Women's Rights Program at The Advocates for Human Rights, Executive Director at WATCH, partner and Shareholder at Briggs and Morgan Law Firm, Special Assistant Attorney General and the Minnesota Attorney General’s Office and Adjunct Professor at the University of Minnesota Law School.

-Networking Hour 1:30 pm - 2:30 pm, Walter F. Mondale Hall Auerbach Commons (light refreshments will be available).
-Organizations attending the networking session to be announced.
+Networking Hour 1:30 pm - 2:30 pm, Walter F. Mondale Hall Auerbach Commons (light refreshments will be available):

 Professional Pathways for Pursuing Gender Justice is a collaboration between the University of Minnesota Human Rights Program, College of Liberal Arts; the Human Rights Center, University of Minnesota Law School; and Global Rights for Women, a Minneapolis-based nonprofit organization.
+Co-sponsored by the Center on Women, Gender, and Public Policy.
 Recipients of Women’s Center Gender Equity Grant.

 Parking Information